If you meet the following requirements, you are eligible to apply:

-- Attend two annual retreats with all of the current Brawerman Fellows (expenses paid).
+- Attend two annual retreats of all current Brawerman Fellows (expenses paid).
 The retreats will take place in August and December/January.

 - Participate in a Birthright Israel trip during one of your undergraduate years (expenses paid).

 - Participate on an overseas trip to learn about the Global Jewish Community.